UbiquityRobotics/ubiquity_launches/launches.md

 * robot_platform (Required):
   The robot platform (e.g. "loki", "sim", "magni") to use.

+* robot_dir (Required):
+  The robot launch files and parameters directory.

 * robot_host (Required):
   The DNS address for the robot.